mfkl/libvlc-nuget/buildsystem/macos/README.md

 bundles and the legacy Xamarin.Mac integration require separate validation.
 CI covers ordinary .NET desktop output and ad-hoc-signed modern macOS app bundles.
 The existing Xamarin.Mac copying hook is retained with the full runtime tree, but its signing order requires a separate legacy test.
-All native playback, including the modern MAC loader path, remains unverified until CI passes.
+The modern MAC loader path is exercised by the `.app` consumer jobs on both architectures.

 ## Build configuration and distribution